Useful tools and resources

 - (The only proper) PDO tutorial: Given how important PDO is you'd think it would be well documented, wouldn't you?
 Nope.
 This site is essential reading if you want to use PDO.
 And I do mean essential.

 - The Hitchiker's Guide to SQL Injection Prevention: I found this greatly clarifying.
-Basically, the zillions of byzantine SQL injection attacks we worry about have only one simple root cause: Improperly formatted queries.
-Now that you know that you can get on with actually fixing it, and detailed instructions are provided.
+Basically, the zillions of byzantine SQL injection attacks breathlessly described in confounding detail have only one simple root cause: Improperly formatted queries.
+Yes, it really is that simple.
+Now that you know, you can actually fix it.

 - What every developer should know about URLs: Everything you instinctively knew and some things didn't, written down in a clear manner.